AdrianKrebs/datalens/README.md

 ## Limitations
-The relevance scoring works best with `gpt-4-0613` or `claude-2`. `gpt-3.5-turbo-0613` can be used, but the results are notably less relevant.
+The relevance scoring works best with `gpt-4-0613` which returns granular scores between 0-1.
+`claude-2` and `gpt-3.5-turbo-0613` can be used, but they often return binary scores of 0 or 1 for criteria, lacking the nuance to distinguish between partial and full matches.

 ## Cost Warning